Is Slashdot Blocked In Parts Of India?

 welcome to the new world order where you dont decide if you can break the law only companies can do that...

-Easy access to Slashdot (Score:2)
+Easy access to Slashdot (Score:3)

 I am from Mumbai, India.
 I have been on Slashdot since 1999, and never faced any blocking.